Cultural diffusion: Mechanisms

 Inter-cultural diffusion can happen in many ways.
 Migrating populations will carry their culture with them.
-Ideas can be carried by trans-cultural visitors, such as merchants, explorers, soldiers, diplomats, slaves, and hired artisans.
+Ideas can be carried by trans-cultural visitors, such as merchants, explorers, soldiers, diplomats, enslaved people, and hired artisans.
 Technology diffusion has often occurred by one society luring skilled scientists or workers by payments or another inducement.
 Trans-cultural marriages between two neighboring or interspersed cultures have also contributed.
 Among literate societies, diffusion can occur through letters, books, and, in modern times, through electronic media.

 There are three categories of diffusion mechanisms: